jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Si.rst

 .. code-block:: bash

-   sawIntuitiveResearchKitSPotentiometersCalibration -c sawRobotIO1394-ECM-123456.xml  # use the xml file for your arm!
+   sawIntuitiveResearchKitSPotentiometersCalibration -c sawRobotIO1394-ECM-123456.json  # use the json file for your arm!

 The :ref:`calibration program
 <sawintuitiveresearchkitsipotentiometerscalibration>` will try to